El Dorado: Walter Raleigh

-Raleigh continued on to the mouth of the Caroní, and here found that the strength of the current prevented any further progress.
-He sent out two reconnaissance parties overland, himself accompanying a third.
-A few precious-looking stones were found, which the men eagerly tore out of the hard ground with their fingers and daggers, but most of these proved to be worthless.
-They received information that at the head of the Caroní stood a great lake some 40 miles wide, in which large quantities of alluvial gold could be found, but having no means of advancing, and threatened by the rising waters of the Orinoco, Raleigh gave up the expedition, hoping to return at a more opportune time.
+Raleigh continued on to the mouth of the Caroní, where the strength of the current prevented any further progress.
+He sent out two reconnaissance parties overland and accompanied a third himself.
+The men found a few stones that appeared valuable, but most of these proved to be worthless.
+They also received information that at the head of the Caroní stood a great lake, about 40 mi wide, where large quantities of alluvial gold could be found.
+With no means of advancing, and threatened by the rising waters of the Orinoco, Raleigh abandoned the expedition, hoping to return at a more favourable time.

-Until 1616, over 20 years later, Raleigh finally received permission from James I to attempt a second expedition in Guiana.
-He promised the king that he could recover an abundance of gold from a certain mine near the Caroní that he had heard of on his former voyage.
-James gave Raleigh strict instructions not to engage in any hostilities against the Spanish, who still controlled the area around the Orinoco.
+In 1616, more than 20 years later, Raleigh received permission from James I to attempt a second expedition to Guiana.
+He promised the king that he could extract an abundance of gold from a mine near the Caroní that he had heard of during his earlier voyage.
+James gave Raleigh strict instructions not to engage in hostilities against the Spanish, who still controlled the area around the Orinoco.
 On reaching South America, Raleigh remained aboard the ship and sent a force headed by Lawrence Kemys to seek out the mine.
 For unclear reasons, Kemys attacked and captured the Spanish town of Santo Tomé; Raleigh's son Wat was killed in the battle.
 Unable to find the mine, the men returned to the ship, where Kemys, facing Raleigh's displeasure, committed suicide.
-Raleigh was put on trial in England – charged with lying about the mine and with attempting to stir up conflict between England and Spain – and was executed.
+Raleigh was put on trial in England, charged with lying about the mine and attempting to stir up conflict between England and Spain, and was executed.

+Modern scholars have treated Raleigh's account of El Dorado cautiously.
+The Discoverie has been interpreted as making Guiana's gold and the supposed city of Manoa seem like plausible future discoveries despite limited proof, relying on second-hand reports and cautious inference to make another English expedition credible.
+It has also been argued that Raleigh's narrative repeatedly defers the promised discovery.
+For example, at the expedition's furthest reach, Raleigh turns aside to describe the Caroní waterfalls, while the party sent toward the borders of Guiana disappears from the narrative and later rejoins without any reported discovery.